Indonesia Long-Stay Visa Options for Foreigners: KITAS, Remote Worker, Second Home and Residency Explained

 How arrival works: When a Second Home Visa holder enters Indonesia, the e-ITAS and re-entry permit are issued automatically at the immigration checkpoint.
 There is no need to visit a local Kantor Imigrasi to convert the visa.
 Within 90 days of receiving the ITAS, the holder must provide immigration with proof of the required deposit or property ownership.
 Missing this deadline results in permit cancellation.

-Practical note: The online application typically takes two to six weeks.
+Practical note: The online application usually takes two to six weeks.
 Delays most often occur at the fund verification stage.
 Applicants who have not yet moved funds into an Indonesian state bank should factor in the time to open the account and complete the transfer before applying.

 Silver Hair Visa (E33E)

 The Silver Hair Visa is part of Indonesia's Golden Visa programme.
-It targets retirees aged 60 and above who want a longer-validity permit without annual renewals or a local sponsor.
+It targets retirees aged 55 and above who want a longer-validity permit without annual renewals or a local sponsor.

 Financial requirement: Applicants must commit to depositing at least USD 50,000 in their own name at a state-owned Indonesian bank, and must show proof of stable income or pension of at least USD 3,000 per month.
 The deposit must be reported to immigration within 90 days of entry.

-How it differs from E33F: The Silver Hair Visa is self-sponsored (no agent or guarantor needed), valid for 5 years with extension possible, and carries a higher financial threshold.
+How it differs from E33F: The Silver Hair Visa is self-sponsored (no agent or guarantor needed), valid for up to 5 years with extension possible, and carries a higher financial threshold.
 The Retirement KITAS (E33F) has a lower financial bar but requires a local sponsor and annual renewal.

 Retirement KITAS (E33F)

 This route has been popular among foreigners in Bali who do not have the lump-sum capital required for the Second Home or Silver Hair routes.
+For the full income tests, age rules, and how to apply for both retiree permits, see our guide to Indonesia retirement visa requirements.

 Remote Worker KITAS (E33G)